VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 The visualizations help explain that the VLM has higher recall than precision, meaning it finds many visible ingredients but also produces extra predictions.
 Runtime plots also show that large VLM inference through an external endpoint has practical latency limitations.

-## Entry #10 - Bootstrap Confidence Intervals for Evaluation Metrics
+## 10. - Bootstrap Confidence Intervals for Evaluation Metrics

 **Date:** 2026-05-27